softworkz/emby-wiki/Playback-Guidelines.md

 With direct streaming, it is also recommended to use either a file extension that matches the original file, or use the alias with no extension.

+## Stream Copy

+If direct play and direct stream are not possible, the next best alternative is stream copy.
+This will avoid encoding and simply swap the video container.
+This is achieved by passing "copy" as the codec value for audio and/or video, e.g. AudioCodec=copy&VideoCodec=copy.

 ## Encoding
 If none of these options apply, then the server's encoding features should be utilized.